Local SEO: 7 Strategies to Conquer the Map Pack

 7. Perfect Personalization

-Finally, the last factor of your local SERP position is personalization.
+Another factor of your local SERP position is personalization.
 This refers to how unique your website is in Google’s eyes.

 There’s a lot that goes into a local SEO strategy, and it is no simple feat to crack the top 3 results and appear in the Google Map Pack.
 However, with dedication and the right approach, the Map Pack is well within reach!